 Stevens Pass

-Located along Highway 2 in the Cascade Mountains about 45 minutes west of the Bavarian village of Leavenworth, Stevens Pass offers 1,125 acres of skiable terrain across three parks.
+Located along Highway 2 in the Cascade Mountains about 45 minutes west of Leavenworth, Stevens Pass offers 1,125 acres of skiable terrain, 52 trails, 13 lifts, and three terrain parks.
 You’ll find approachable groomed terrain perfect for beginners as well as heart-pounding runs for those with more experience.
 And the fun doesn’t stop when the sun goes down.
 Visitors can extend their visit into the evening and enjoy night skiing under the lights (subject to availability).
-Visitors can enjoy après-ski bites or to-go snacks from a variety of on-site dining options.
+Enjoy après-ski bites or to-go snacks from a variety of on-site dining options.

 Mission Ridge

-Located in central Washington just 12 miles from Wenatchee, Mission Ridge is built into a 2,000-acre basin on the eastern side of the Cascade Mountains.
-Known for its drier snow — the area boasts 300 days of sunshine annually — Mission Ridge features 36 designated runs and a 2,250-foot vertical drop.
+Just 12 miles from Wenatchee in central Washington, Mission Ridge is built into a basin on the eastern side of the Cascade Mountains.
+Known for its drier snow — the area boasts 300 days of sunshine annually — Mission Ridge features seven lifts, 70 designated, a 2,250-foot vertical drop, and 2,000 acres of trails, chutes, and bowls.

 Hurricane Ridge

-Located within Olympic National Park, Hurricane Ridge is a small ski area located just 17 miles south of Port Angeles on the northern tip of the Olympic Peninsula.
-The ski area sees average annual snowfall of 400-plus inches and boasts steeps, bowls, and glades perfect for accomplished skiers or riders.
+Set within gorgeous Olympic National Park, Hurricane Ridge is a small ski area located just 17 miles south of Port Angeles on the northern tip of the Olympic Peninsula.
+With sweeping vistas and annual snowfall of 400-plus inches, the views alone are worth a visit.
+While there are a few groomed areas, the real draw is the steeps, bowls, and glades perfect for accomplished skiers or riders.
 Although there are no chairlifts, there are two rope tows and one poma lift.
-Opportunities for cross-country skiing and snowshoeing range from level meadows to extreme terrain in the backcountry.
-The ski area also offers a family friendly tubing area.
+The ski area also offers a family-friendly tubing area.

-Hurricane Ridge is open seasonally mid-December through March on Saturdays, Sundays, and holidays that fall on Mondays.
-The ridge can close without notice due to inclement weather and parking can fill up quickly, so be sure to check conditions before heading out.
+Hurricane Ridge is open seasonally on weekends and Monday holidays.
+The ridge and road can close without notice due to inclement weather and parking can fill up quickly, so be sure to check conditions before heading out.

 Where to Ski and Snowboard in Washington